ADev-123/ML-Age-Predictor/README.md

 1. Clone the repository
 2. Install the necessary dependencies
 3. Download and place the dataset in the designated folder
-4. Run the Python script to train and evaluate the model.
+4. Run the Python script to train and evaluate the model
-5. Modify the code or dataset to experiment with different approaches or age detection tasks.
+5. Modify the code or dataset to experiment with different approaches or age detection tasks

 **Future Improvements:**